HaiYen3012/Chat-with-PDF/README.md

 * ONNX Models
 * TensorFlow and PyTorch Models

-To use LM Studio for CHATBOT-RAG, follow these steps:
+To use LM Studio for CHAT WITH PDF, follow these steps:
 1. **Step1**: After downloading LM Studio to your computer, open the interface

    ![dtb2.png](picture/dtb2.png)